Chapter Eight: Weaponry

 On minifigs, Fires are much simpler: any minifig who takes at least one point of Fire Damage is on Fire.
 (A Critical Failure on a Fire Damage roll, or Damage that's reduced to zero by Damage penalties, has no effect.)

 On any other roll, the Fire continues burning.
-The minifig takes one point of Grinding Damage (7.2: Taking Damage), rendering one limb useless of the minifig's choice, and the Fire spreads to one flammable object with Structure Level 1 or less that the minifig is in contact with, potentially including other minifigs.
+The minifig takes one point of Grinding Damage (7.2: Taking Damage), rendering one limb useless of the minifig's choice (10.2: The Medik), and the Fire spreads to one flammable object with Structure Level 1 or less that the minifig is in direct contact with, potentially including other minifigs.

 |Fire Example: Burnination